anachrocomputer/Hex48/README.md

 PCB design for a hexagonal prototyping board capable of holding DIL chips with up to 48 pins.

-> [!WARNING]
-> Very much a work-in-progress and not tested by making a PCB yet.

 ## The Problem ##

 Everybody has prototyping PCBs in rectangular form, but what other shapes tesselate well?